MiyamotoAkira/katas/README.md

 # katas
-katas in different languages

-You should download the code using the go lang convention for source files.
-That is it, clone into {gopath}/src/github.com/{username}/
+katas in different languages.
+They don't necessarily represent a good approach neither to TDD in general, nor to the language specifically.

 The following languages and katas are present